 What are fertilizers anyways?
 There seems to be so many kinds to add to the garden or house plant, so how does one choose?
 Let's take a look at some basic facts about fertilizer.

-These are concentrated nutrients that you add to the soil to help the plants grow well.
+Fertilizers are concentrated nutrients that you add to the soil to help the plants grow well.

 After all, you need nutrients from the food you eat in order to grow and be healthy.